dirt roads and skies so wide

 I now live with my husband and family in a small village in England.
 Driving towards the South Downs and my Studio in Ditchling, East Sussex I pass tractors, fields, familiar vineyards.
 I feel myself nestled in the curve of the hills once more.

 My paintings are about land and people, about bearing witness to this journey we are all on and the small rituals of everyday life that serve as anchor points.
-Water and warmth, big skies, thunderstorms, dry dirt on Rossi boots.
+Water and warmth, big skies, thunderstorms, dry dirt on old boots.
 Campfires under skies of velvet ink.
-And the long forest walks and soft beauty of my adopted homeland.
+And the long forest walks and gentle beauty of my adopted homeland.
 This is the well I draw from.

 The natural world and also the patina of objects and tools that live alongside us are consistent sources of inspiration.